Am I self-motivated?

 Trinity Hybrid Program sees the parent’s role as crucial in the student’s academic journey.
 Since students will have 2-3 off-campus days, supervision and support will be the key for success.
 We expect parents to become less involved as students progress toward graduation, yet their contribution to the student’s academic growth is important throughout their high school career.
 9th and 10th grade parents will naturally take a more active role in guiding and supporting while 11th and 12th grade should be a time of releasing the student to take more responsibility.
 Senior year should be a time of almost complete autonomy for the student with the parent taking more of an advisor role.

 Parents should primarily ensure that students are staying on top of their assignments during off-campus days so that the student will be prepared for the on-campus days.
 If a student is struggling with a particular assignment or concept, parents should encourage students to contact their teacher for help first.
-Parents can , at times, provide assistance but they should NEVER do the work for the student.
+Parents can, at times, provide assistance just like they would in the traditional program, but they should NEVER do the work for the student.
 (This includes writing papers, quizzes, math work…).
-One of the most important roles the parent plays is support.
-Obviously parents will support
+This short changes the students and undermines the overall purpose of the program: to teach students to be independent workers, efficient time managers and strong self-advocates.

-If the student continually struggles to learn the concepts and/or complete the off-campus day work, parents, students, teacher and counselor will meet to consider what the best option is for the student going forward.
-After the student comes to class unprepared 3 times, a mandatory meeting will be held to determine the student’s aptitude for the Hybrid program.
+If a student continually struggles to learn the concepts and/or complete off-campus day work, parents, students, teacher and counselor will meet to consider what the best option is for the student going forward.
+After the student comes to class unprepared 3 times, a mandatory meeting may be held to determine the student’s aptitude for the Hybrid program.
 Our number one goal is to ensure the academic success of each student, so we will continually work to determine the student’s suitability for this program.
+If a student begins to struggle in a class, he or she may need to reenter the traditional schedule for a while to gain mastery of the information.
+Although it is not the preferable option, a student may need to leave the program in order to ensure their overall success in their academic endeavors.

 The student’s academic growth and development is obviously our primary focus in the Hybrid Program.
-The courses are tailored to help them succeed and thrive and have as rich an education as they can possibly get.
-Students should bring to the table their best work on a regular basis.
-This includes completing their off-campus work thoroughly, coming to their on-campus days prepared and ready to participate and staying in communication with their teacher when they need clarification or assistance whether it be asking questions via email or during tutoring time.
-Coming to class unprepared is a non-negotiable.
-Students must prepare for the on-campus days to function properly and effectively.
+Courses are tailored for a student to succeed and thrive, but he or she must come to the class with work that is done with excellence.
+This program is not designed to promote laziness and procrastination but rather designed to build the skills of effective time management and independent learning.
+This includes completing off-campus work thoroughly, coming to on-campus days prepared and ready to participate and staying in communication with the teacher when clarification or assistance is needed.
+This may include asking questions via email or during tutoring time.
+Coming to class unprepared is not an option.
+Students must prepare for the on-campus days in order to uphold the integrity of the program.
+Your off-campus day is NOT a “day off”.
+You will have work to complete and preparation for the on-campus day is essential.

 The beauty of the Hybrid Program is that you can create your own schedule.
 In other words, you start and end on your own time table.
 All course assignments and due dates are set at the beginning of the course, so students can do the work required for on campus days whenever they choose.
 The only expectation is that students will be prepared for the on-campus day of classes.
 Some students may like to start their work early and get done early.
 Others may choose to work at night or on at another time.
 If the student has questions or needs help while working at home, teachers will be available at specific times for on your at home time.